reactjs/react.dev/content/docs/testing-recipes.md

 ### `act()` {#act}

+> Please refer to the [react-act-examples/sync.md](https://github.com/threepointone/react-act-examples/blob/master/sync.md) for details on how act () works.

 When writing UI tests, tasks like rendering, user events, or data fetching can be considered as "units" of interaction with a user interface.
 React provides a helper called `act()` that makes sure all updates related to these "units" have been processed and applied to the DOM before you make any assertions:

 ```js